Incendo/Hyperverse/README.md

 **Hyperverse is W.I.P!**

-A Minecraft world management plugin
+A Minecraft world management plugin for Bukkit 1.13+.

 ## Features